Fixing the "4 issues were found when checking AAR metadata" Error

 distributionUrl=https\://services.gradle.org/distributions/gradle-8.11.1-bin.zip

-App-level build.gradle
+App-level build.gradle:

 android { compileSdk 36 // ... }

 Downgrade strategically: If you can't update your build tools, try downgrading the problematic library to the last compatible version.
-For example, if androidx.core
+For example, if androidx.core is the issue:

 dependencies { implementation "androidx.core:core:1.16.0" implementation "androidx.core:core-ktx:1.16.0" }